dell-research-harvard/clippings/README.md

 - infer_clippings.py : Run inference to embed image-text pairs given model weights, perform SLINK, find the optimum threshold using the val set and present ARI for the test data

+- requirements.yaml : The conda environment containing all dependencies

 ## Code usage
+This section provides the commands (with relevant arguments) to replicate the results in the main paper.

 ### Train